shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 Set to skip the channel when scanning within the All Channels list.

 #### VOX

-Controls whether VOX is enabled or disabled.
+Controls whether VOX (Voice Operated Switch) is enabled or disabled.

 #### Accepting and saving the changes to the channel
 Pressing the **Green** menu key confirms the changes.